hkzlab/CGA_Redux/README.md

 ![CGA Redux](pics/CGA_Redux_board.jpg)

+This board follows the latest version of the schematic, and thus has the "new" style composite output.
+You can find an article on how to convert a new style card to an old style one [HERE](http://nerdlypleasures.blogspot.com/2015/08/new-ibm-cga-to-old-ibm-cga-mod.html) (**untested!**).

 ### Disclaimer

 I take NO responsibility for what happens if you decide to build and use this card.
 Your computer might crash, catch fire or be destroyed in other nasty ways.